Our guiding principles

 - Event trigger – Whenever a pull request is opened or updated, GitHub sends cubic a webhook describing the event.

-- Ephemeral sandbox – A new isolated container is launched.
+- Isolated sandbox – A new isolated container is launched.
 The sandbox has no network egress.

 - Analysis – The pull-request diff and only the necessary context needed for reviewing the PR are processed by AI models.